robinmonjo/coincoin/README.md

 ## Motivations / next steps

 The goal of this project is to understand basic mechanisms behind the blockchain and to use Elixir and OTP.
 It has been designed to be modular and extensible.

-Some ideas to make it more complete :
-- web UI to control the node
-- build more blockchain features to make it a less "naive" blockchain
+I'm currently working on a "naive" cryptocurrency implementation on top of this blockchain.
+More to come later

 Issues and pull requests are very welcome 😊